 Social media has become a distraction for many.
 And the church has been sucked into using the gimmicks of the world to attract attention.

-Hebrews 12:1-3 ESV “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2 looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.”
+Hebrews 12:1-3 LSB “Therefore, since we have so great a cloud of witnesses surrounding us, laying aside every weight and the sin which so easily entangles us, let us run with endurance the race that is set before us,2 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.3 For consider Him who has endured such hostility by sinners against Himself, so that you will not grow weary, fainting in heart.”

-2 Corinthians 6:14-7:1 ESV “Do not be unequally yoked with unbelievers.
-For what partnership has righteousness with lawlessness?
-Or what fellowship has light with darkness?
-15 What accord has Christ with Belial?
-Or what portion does a believer share with an unbeliever?
-16 What agreement has the temple of God with idols?
-For we are the temple of the living God; as God said, “I will make my dwelling among them and walk among them, and I will be their God, and they shall be my people.
-17 Therefore go out from their midst, and be separate from them, says the Lord, and touch no unclean thing; then I will welcome you,18 and I will be a father to you, and you shall be sons and daughters to me, says the Lord Almighty.”
-7:1 Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.”
+2 Corinthians 6:14-7:1 LSB “Do not be unequally yoked with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?15 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?16 Or what agreement has a sanctuary of God with idols?
+For we are a sanctuary of the living God; just as God said, “I will dwell in them and walk among them; And I will be their God, and they shall be My people.17 Therefore, come out from their midst and be separate,” says the Lord.
+“And do not touch what is unclean, And I will welcome you.18 And I will be a father to you, And you shall be sons and daughters to Me,” says the Lord Almighty.
+7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.”

 We are entertaining ourselves to spiritual death.
 It’s time for Jesus to be enough for us Christians again.
 I am weary of seeing worship in pitch-black sanctuaries when our Bibles say that Heaven is full of light.
 I am tired of worship teams that imitate the world in their sound and in their dress.
 I’m not saying we have to be fuddy-duddies, but it is so apparent that we have begun chasing fleeting success the way the world defines it.
 We build our churches to the specified likes of the world.
 What they have won’t save them, so why are we recreating it in the church?